IntersectMBO/plutus/doc/tutorials/basic-apps.rst

 That way, the user can simply identify the recipient by a number and doesn't have to enter a public key into a text box.
 This type of conversion from a nickname to a unique identifier is a common task for Plutus apps.

-To use the ``lock`` endpoint in our app, we call the :hsobj:`Language.Plutus.Contract.Effects.ExposeEndpoint.endpoint` function:
+To use the ``lock`` endpoint in our app, you call the :hsobj:`Language.Plutus.Contract.Effects.ExposeEndpoint.endpoint` function:

 .. literalinclude:: BasicApps.hs
    :start-after: BLOCK5
    :end-before: BLOCK6

 ``endpoint`` has a single argument, the name of the endpoint.
-The name of the endpoint is a Haskell type, not a value, and we have to supply this argument using the type application operator ``@``.
+The name of the endpoint is a Haskell type, not a value, and you have to supply this argument using the type application operator ``@``.
 This operator is provided by the `TypeApplications <https://gitlab.haskell.org/ghc/ghc/-/wikis/type-application>`_ GHC extension.

-Next we need to turn the two ``Wallet`` values into their public key hashes so that we can get the ``SplitData`` value from the input that was supplied by the user.
+Next you need to turn the two ``Wallet`` values into their public key hashes so that you can get the ``SplitData`` value from the input that was supplied by the user.

 .. literalinclude:: BasicApps.hs
    :start-after: BLOCK6